-AboutI’m currently a postdoctoral fellow at the University of Tübingen.
+AboutI’m currently a visiting research fellow at the University of Leeds.
 The overall framework of my research is that of authority: how it was negotiated between different levels of power, how it operated in practice, and how it transformed between the earlier and later Middle Ages.
 To that end, my current research is focused on the relationship between bishops and kings between the late ninth and late eleventh centuries.
 In general terms, I am particularly interested in the production and use of documentary material, and in the relationship between life histories and historical processes.

 Education2012-2016 Faculty of History and Pembroke College, University of Cambridge

 Thesis title: ‘The comparative development of the territorial principalities between the Loire and the Scheldt, 893-996’